conan-io/docs/reference/conanfile/attributes.rst

    self.output.title("This is a title, will take a few lines for visibility")

 Additional output methods are available and you can produce different outputs with different colors.
+See :ref:`the output documentation<reference_conanfile_output>` for the list of available output methods.

 .. _revision_mode_attribute: